FTX collapse – 5 ways in which investors can seek recourse

 Investor state considerations

-FTX Digital Markets Ltd (“FDM”), the parent company of FTX, is a Bahamas entity.
-It is unclear to what extent did the Bahamas authorities have the opportunity to look into the problematic financial statements and questionable transactions orchestrated around FTX entities pre-crisis.
+FTX Digital Markets Ltd, the parent company of FTX, is a Bahamas entity and many investors are questioning if the regulatory authorities of the Bahamas have done enough to prevent the present crisis.
 The events that happened post collapse unfortunately did not help make things clearer.

 The Bahamas provisional liquidator appointed by the Bahamas Supreme Court has also publicly commented that FTX was not authorized to file for bankruptcy in the U.S., taking the position that the assets of all FTX affiliates fall under the umbrella of FTX Digital Markets Ltd, which is a Bahamian entity and should consequently be administered under Bahamian law.

 The actions of States’ regulatory authorities can potentially be challenged by investors by way of investment treaty arbitration, and we frequently advise international investors on matters concerning the actions of regulatory authorities.